Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like

-Weakly supervised learning generally relies on training with weak labels to achieve competitive performance.
+Weakly supervised learning generally relies on training with weak labels to achieve competitive performance \cite{zhou2018brief, tajbakhsh2020embracing, tajbakhsh2021guest, ren2023weakly}.
 According to Nima et al., \cite{tajbakhsh2020embracing}, weak labels can be roughly categorized into the following types: firstly, image-level labels, represented by Class activation maps (CAMs), generate salient maps through the feature maps of pre-trained models \cite{zhou2016learning, selvaraju2017grad}.
 The boundaries of these maps are then determined through expansion or restriction \cite{ahn2019weakly, wei2017object}.
 The second type is sparse labels, such as bounding boxes \cite{khoreva2017simple}, scribbles \cite{lin2016scribblesup}, and sparse points \cite{matuszewski2018minimal}.
 These sparse annotations are generally smaller subsets of their corresponding strong labels, consuming less labeling time.
-They can be constructed into more complete labels through region growing \cite{can2018learning} or directly used for training with selective loss functions \cite{zhu2019pick}.
+Recent research on weakly supervised medical image segmentation has emphasized the use of scribbles as annotations.
+By densely combining \cite{wang2023weakly}, human interventions in difficult areas \cite{zhuang2024annotation}, the superpixel-guided scribble walking \cite{zhou2023weakly} effectively leverages pseudo labels to enhance segmentation performance.
 The third type is noisy labels, which retain the general structure of strong labels but lack explicit boundaries \cite{gu2018reliable}.
 These labels undergo refinement \cite{min2019two} or are directly used in training in combination with robust loss functions \cite{mirikharaji2019learning}.

-Our Gaussian pseudo-labels combine the characteristics of the three types of labels: the Gaussian heatmaps are a particular type of CAMs; the manually annotated ellipse-like structures represent a sparsification of strong labels, saving labeling time; and retaining topological features without explicit boundaries can be regarded as a form of noisy label.
-All these elements contribute to the effectiveness of our pseudo-labels.

-Currently, there is limited research on vascular structure segmentation based on weakly-supervised learning, such as vessel segmentation in cerebral angiography using the active contour model \cite{vepa2022weakly} and in X-ray angiography based on uncertainty estimation \cite{zhang2020weakly}.
-These methods focus on vessel segmentation in 2D images.
-In contrast, our approach is dedicated to the segmentation of the abdominal aorta.
-While it is modeled in 2D space, it can also be applied to the segmentation of 3D images.